harthur/nomnom/README.md

 	if(options.debug)
 	  // do stuff

-by default, argparse parses [node.js](http://nodejs.org/)'s `process.argv`.
+By default, argparse parses [node](http://nodejs.org/)'s `process.argv`.
 You can also pass in the args:
 	var options = parser.parse(["-xvf", "--atomic=true"])

-positional arguments are supported, but only at the beginning (the help message reflects this):
+Positional arguments are supported, but only at the beginning:
 	var opts = [
 	  { name: 'filename',
 	    position: 0,